Why good branding is a worthwhile investment for your business

 Finally, over its nearly 200 years of business, the Lloyds Bank black horse emblem has seen the most significant amount of change.
 To help modern audiences reengage with the symbol and reemphasise its brand values of freedom, leadership and partnership, the bank has made the black horse the central character of its recent advertising and added a 3D element to its logo to bring it to life.

-Good branding add real value
+Good branding adds value with longevity.